 Studies show that 60-90% of individuals diagnosed with seasonal affective disorder are women in their early 20’s, the same demographic that is primarily diagnosed with eating disorders such as anorexia nervosa, binge eating disorder and bulimia nervosa.
 Although there is no direct link between eating disorder and SAD per say, there are a lot of similarities between the populations affected by each disorder.
 Eating disorders are often triggered by mental health disorders such as depression.
 Eating disorder treatment centers usually see the highest increase in admissions during the winter months and many treatment centers hold their therapy activities outside in order to have the highest amount of sunlight exposure as possible.
 The stress of the holidays, gloomy skies, lower levels of serotonin and vitamin D during the winter months are known triggers for seasonal affective disorder and also can increase the risk of eating disorders.

-Treatment for seasonal depression
+Treatment for Seasonal Depression

 We’re Here for You

-If you are struggling or someone you know is struggling, we are here for you.
-Center for Discovery’s Treatment Centers specialize in treatment for eating disorders, mental health and dual diagnosis treatment with unique treatment programs for every individual to get them on their way to eating disorder recovery.
+If you are experiencing seasonal depression, we are here for you at Center for Discovery.
+Our centers specialize in treatment for eating disorders, mental health and dual diagnosis treatment with unique treatment programs for every individual.
+Contact us today.